How Often Should You Change Your Baby’s Diaper at Night?

 During the day, that’s a straightforward question.
 But at night, it’s slightly more complicated.
 On one hand, your baby may have soiled her diaper while sleeping (it’s more than likely to happen at least once per night).
 And on the other hand, you don’t want to wake them unnecessarily to change them.
 So if your baby is still asleep, should you risk waking them to change the diaper?

-Luckily, the answer is simple, and will mean you can get the most rest possible.
-Unless your baby is extremely wet or has pooped, you can probably let them sleep.
-Believe it or not, there’s no need to wake your baby every time they wet their diaper a little.
+If your baby is sleeping at night, unless they have pooped or are extremely wet, you can probably let them sleep.
 Many of today’s diapers are so absorbent that your baby may be able to sleep through the night, or as long as they’re capable, even if they’ve wetted one.
 When they wake up on their own, or you need to wake them for a feeding, you’ll have a chance to clean them up and put on a fresh diaper.
-Until then, you can probably rest easy (emphasis on rest.
-New parents need as much as they can get! ).
+Until then, you can probably rest easy.

 Now I know what you’re thinking, “Okay smarty pants, I get that I don’t need to change my baby’s diaper every single time they wet it in the middle of the night, but what about when I do need to change them at night?
 What then?
 And can you tell me in an easily digestible listicle format?”
 Well, that’s an oddly specific request, but don’t worry, we’ve got you covered.

 Nighttime Diaper Changes — How to Get in and out Without Disrupting Sleep